nlemanski/ABS_Honeybee_Foraging/README.md

 This model simulates honey bees foraging in a two dimensional space containing food patches with three different qualities.
 These food patches can be arranged in two alternative distributions: clumped and dispersed.
-The model implements detailed flight dynamics based on a stochastic diffusion processes, parametrized following a wide range of experiments (see below for more details), and a recruitment mechanism that mimics the [waggle dance in honey bees](https://en.wikipedia.org/wiki/Waggle_dance).
+The model implements detailed flight dynamics based on a stochastic diffusion processes, parametrized following a wide range of experiments, and a recruitment mechanism that mimics the [waggle dance in honey bees](https://en.wikipedia.org/wiki/Waggle_dance).
 Foragers were divided into two groups, scouts and recruits, with each group having their own properties.